 Each server platform that is supported by NetBackup as a media server or SAN media server is described in a separate chapter in this guide.
 You should have to use only the chapters for the platforms on which you are configuring devices for Media Manager.
 Refer to the NetBackup release notes to determine the server platforms that are supported.

 General Device Configuration Sequence

 Use the following general sequence when configuring your devices.

-1. Physically attach the storage devices to the media server (or SAN media server) and perform any configuration steps specified by the device or operating system vendor.
+1. Physically connect the storage devices to the media server and perform any hardware configuration steps specified by the device or operating system vendor.